hyunjunian/Poor-Charlie-s-Almanack/en.md

 The proper antidote to creating Persian messenger syndrome and its bad effects, like those at CBS, is to develop, through exercise of will, a habit of welcoming bad news.
 At Berkshire, there is a common injunction: “Always tell us the bad news promptly.
 It is only the good news that can wait.”
 It also helps to be so wise and informed that people fear not telling you bad news because you are so likely to get it elsewhere.

-> At Berkshire, there is a common injunction: “Always tell us the bad news promptly.
-It is only the good news that can wait.”
->

 Influence-from-mere-association tendency often has a shocking effect that helps swamp the normal tendency to return favor for favor.
 Sometimes, when one receives a favor, his condition is unpleasant, due to poverty, sickness, subjugation, or something else.
 In addition, the favor may trigger an envy-driven dislike for the person who was in so favorable a state that he could easily be a favor giver.
 Under such circumstances, the favor receiver, prompted partly by mere association of the favor giver with past pain, will not only dislike the man who helped him but also try to injure him.
 This accounts for a famous response, sometimes dubiously attributed to Henry Ford: “Why does that man hate me so?
 I never did anything for him.”

 I have a friend, whom I will now call Glotz, who had an amusing experience in favor-giving.
 Glotz owned an apartment building that he had bought because he wanted, eventually, to use the land in a different development.
 Pending this outcome, Glotz was very lenient in collecting below-market rents from tenants.
 When, at last, there was a public hearing on Glotz’s proposal to tear down the building, one tenant who was far behind in his rent payments was particularly angry and hostile.
 He came to the public hearing and said, “This proposal is outrageous.
 Glotz doesn’t need any more money.
 I know this because I was supported in college by Glotz fellowships.”